Decoding Neural Emotion Patterns through Large Language Model Embeddings: Results and Discussion

 \subsection{Experiment 1: Healthy versus Depressed Subjects}

-Emotion mapping results from the first experiment revealed notable differences in neural activity patterns between clinical interview transcripts of healthy individuals and those with depression (Figure \ref{fig:figure3}).
-The analysis shows distinct activation profiles across different brain regions when comparing healthy to depressed subjects.
-For the healthy individuals, robust emotional activations were observed across multiple brain regions, with particularly strong responses in several key areas.
-The insula showed the highest activation levels (reaching 7 units), followed by the isthmus region (also 7 units), and the pericalcarine cortex (7 units).
-Other regions showing substantial activation included the amygdala (6 units), anterior cingulate (3 units), and hippocampus (6 units) \cite{sliz2012}.
-This widespread activation pattern suggests healthy emotional processing involves coordinated activity across multiple brain networks, particularly within limbic-cortical circuits. \\
+Emotion mapping results from the first experiment performed on the DIAC-WOZ dataset \cite{dataset_diac} that comprises annotated interview transcripts from individuals diagnosed with depression and healthy controls revealed notable differences in neural activations between healthy individuals and those with depression (Figure \ref{fig:figure4}).
+The analysis shows distinct activation profiles across different brain regions (as categorized in Table \ref{tab:brainregions}) when comparing healthy to depressed subjects.
+For the healthy individuals, model-derived activation estimates were observed across multiple brain regions, with particularly strong responses in two key areas.
+The insula (located in the cortical region) \cite{sliz2012,Stuhrmann2011FacialEmotionMDD,Li2021EmotionMetaMDD} and raphe nuclei (located in subcortical region) \cite{Zhang2023RapheRSFC,Anand2018DRN_MDD,Bartlett2022SERT_MDD} showed the highest activation levels that were statistically significant. \\

-In contrast, the depressed group demonstrated a markedly different activation profile characterized by consistently lower activation levels across nearly all brain regions examined.
-Most regions in the depressed group showed activation levels between 1-3 units, representing substantial reductions compared to healthy controls.
-The most pronounced differences were observed in key emotional processing regions including the insula which dropped from 7 to approximately 2 units, the isthmus (reduced from 7 to 2 units), and the pericalcarine cortex (reduced from 7 to 1 unit \cite{drevets2008}). \\

 \FloatBarrier